-YOUTH COUNCILS of Youth Councils for employees under the age of 35.
-The Regulations consolidated the Company's unified approach to developing employees and involving them in project and social activities. fifteen volunteers of the EnSer Youth council organised eco-campaigns in the territory of the main building of the Natural Science Museum of the Ilmen State Reserve, the adjacent parking lot, remote beaches of Lakes Ilmen and Kisegach.
-During the two-day event, the participants collected 17 kg of garbage and industrial waste; the Youth council of VostSibUgol handed over 80 food packages to the Company's veterans by May 9.
-The volunteers the Youth council of Vostsibugor handed over 80 food packages to the Company's Vectaris by May 9.
-The valso took part in the Good Things campaign, in which clothes were collected for social institutions in Irkutsk; the Volgaenergo Youth council (more than 150 people) took part in two environmental events at once: the planting of cedar seedlings in the Avtozavodsky Park as part of the Cedars above the Mountains campaign and the volunteer clean-up "The city begins with us!"; the Youth council of Ust-Ilimsk held a volunteering campaign in an animal shelter: volunteers bought food and accessories for animals, as well as landscaped the territory of the Hatiko shelter.
+YOUTH COUNTIES In 2021, the Company approved the Regulations on Working with Youth and Organising the Activities of Youth Councils for employees under the age of 35.
+The Regulations consolidated the Company's unified approach to developing employees and involving them in project and social activities.
+Results of activity of Youth councils in 2021: 1.
+Activities of the Youth council of the Krasnoyarsk HPP climbed the Borus ridge and removed the garbage left on the top of the ridge by other fourists.
+Fifteen employees of the plant took part in the cambaign; fifteen volunteers of the Enser Youth council organised eco-campaigns in the territory of the main building of the Natural Science Museum of the limen State Reserve, the adjacent parking lot, remote beaches of Lukes limen and Kiegach.
+During the two-day event, the participants collected Tik go of garbage and industrial waste: 1. the Youth council of VastSibUgol handed over 80 food packages to the Company's veterans by May 9.
+The volunteers also took part in the Good Things campaign, in which clothes were collected for social institutions in Irkutsk; 2. the Volgacenergo Youth council (more than 150 people) took part in two environmental events at once the planting of ceder seedlings in the Avtozavodky Park as part of the Cedars above the Mountains campaign and the volunteering campaign in an animal shelter: volunteers bought food and gecessories for animals, as well as landscaped the territory of the Hatiko shelter.